“And my God shall supply all your needs according to

 His glorious riches in Christ Jesus.”

-Introducing Operation Haley:
+Operation Haley: Mission Accomplished

 Gerald and Vickie Atkinson are disabled and have a pregnant 14 year old daughter, Haley.
 Gerald has issues with his knees and hip and has learning disabilities that keep him from being able to read or deal with numbers.
 Vickie has COPD, is diabetic, has congestive heart failure and neuropathy.
 She is on oxygen.
-Their income is less than $2000 per month.

 The home and property are in a significant state of disrepair.
 The most concerning is electrical wiring.
 The breaker box is above the kitchen counter and has no cover.
 Also, none of the switches or receptacles have covers.
 There are small grandchildren running around so this poses a significant risk of shock or electrocution.
 The saving grace is that most of the receptacles don’t work.
 They heat with space heaters and have no insulation.
 Consequently, their electric bills have been $500 - $600/mo.
 These are operated off extension cords from the few outlets that work, a major fire danger.
 They have no smoke detectors.Click Here or on the picture above to learn more.